 Traditional treatment for fibromyalgia includes nonsteroidal anti-inflammatory drugs (NSAIDS), anti-seizure drugs, pain relievers and antidepressants.
+Lyrica (pregabalin) is one of the most common FDA-approved drug treatments for fibromyalgia.
 These commonly prescribed fibromyalgia medications don’t cure the disease, and taking them can cause potentially serious side effects.

 Treating fibromyalgia symptoms naturally requires a healthy diet, changes in lifestyle and complementary treatments.
+Since fibromyalgia can cause chronic pain and fatigue that is similar to arthritis, some experts may advise a fibromyalgia patient to see a rheumatologist.
 While there isn’t a cure yet, there are natural treatments that can help ease the symptoms and increase the quality of life for fibromyalgia sufferers.

 Fibromyalgia Diet & Natural Treatment

 Multiple clinical studies show that treating fibromyalgia symptoms requires a multi-pronged approach that includes changes in diet and nutrition.
 A collaborative study from researchers in Italy have found that fibromyalgia patients can benefit from specific dietary changes and nutritional supplementation.(12)

 This study found that the elimination of gluten has the potential for improving symptoms of fibromyalgia.
 This result is echoed in another recent study published in Arthritis Research & Therapy, where researchers studied the effect of a one-year gluten-free diet in patients with co-occurring IBS and fibromyalgia.
 (13)

 In fact, one of the subgroups in the study experienced significant improvement in all symptoms and an improvement in quality of life scores.